danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This will sync all images in parallell, then print "All done!" when it finishes.
+This will sync all images in parallel, then print "All done!" when it finishes.

 If you for some reason want to perform this operation sequentially instead, you just have to change which protocol the image syncer implements, like this: